Spider-Man 2099: Powers and abilities

 Spinnerets in his forearms enable him to fire an organic adhesive substance from the top of his wrists, usable in a wide variety of ways.
 Like the original Spider-Man, Spider-Man 2099 can travel at high speeds swinging on "web-lines" when necessary, and he can use his webbing to ensnare enemies.
 Over time, this webbing loses its tensile strength and can be removed.
-Pressure applied to his forearms has occasionally caused him to release webbing without meaning to.
+Pressure applied to his forearms has occasionally caused him to release webbing unintentionally.

 Although the original Spider-Man is able to have any part of his body (such as his back) adhere to surfaces through unknown and invisible means, Miguel can only cling to surfaces with his hands and feet due to angled talons protruding from his fingers and toes.
 These talons are not retractable but can fold down when Miguel concentrates and do so automatically when he touches his own skin so that he does not injure himself.
 Though only approximately an inch in length, Miguel O'Hara's talons are capable of easily slicing through flesh and plastic.
 They can even rend metal armor.

 Miguel possesses venom glands and pronounced, pointed canine teeth.
 When he bites a foe, he can release a toxin that temporarily paralyzes his enemy.
 While the exact makeup of his venom has never been discussed, it seems powerful enough to affect such foes as Thanos and it differs from real spider venom in that it does not seem to act as a digestive agent.
 Miguel also cannot retract his fangs and so has had to learn how to speak in a way that does not reveal his teeth.
 On occasion, this has caused others to accuse him of mumbling.